top of page

 Gettin’ Jiggy With It – why giving birth is a bit like having sex.

-Imagine it's a Friday night, and you've got this lovely, romantic evening planned with your partner.
+Imagine it's a Friday night, and you've got a lovely, romantic evening planned with your partner.
 Now, I get it—romantic means different things to different people, but let's keep it simple.
-Picture a cosy night for two with a great atmosphere: maybe some music, candles, good conversation, warm humour, and, of course, a little lovemaking to cap off the night.
+Picture a cosy night for two with a great atmosphere: maybe some music, candles, good conversation, warm humour, and, of course, a little love making to cap off the night.

 Your Friday night was perfect, full of relaxation, feeling safe, calm, and unafraid.
-And the intimacy was fantastic because you were fully present, letting your body do what it needed to do to make you feel amazing.
+The intimacy was fantastic because you were fully present, letting your body do what it needed to make you feel amazing.

 Now, you might be wondering, how on earth is 'gettin' jiggy with it' anything like labour?